CopperEagle/SmartFileLibrary/README.md

 The project is written for Linux, Python 3.10+ and has a number of additional requirements

 - PostgreSQL 14.11
-- (optionally, see below) a text-to-text model from Huggingface to generate keywords

 Optionally, you may setup a virtual environment.